-11.1 Existing Environment - Planning Framework
+2. Existing Environment - Planning Framework

 There are three levels of planning that guide and control land use and development with regard to the Project's locality.
+These are:

-- State Planning Policies and other legislation at a State level. - The South East Queensland Regional Plan, at a regional level. - Brisbane City Council planning instruments at the local level.
+- State Planning Policies and other legislation at a State level; - The South East Queensland Regional Plan, and other plans, at a regional level; and - Brisbane City Council planning instruments at the local level.